rhit-olingejj/rust-lion/README.md

 ## Data Source
 The included `airfoil_self_noise.dat` is a NASA dataset from aerodynamic tests of airfoil blade sections.
-This real-world dataset is ideal for testing regression and optimization capabilities.
+This non-linear real-world dataset tests the algorithm.

 ## Quick Start
 ```bash